mCodex/fullcycle-2/challenges/docker/node/README.md

 I created a MVC using Nestjs + Handlebars + TypeORM which adds a new user on MySQL database when opening home page.
 I decided to use NestJS + TypeORM only to try NestJS on Docker environment and learn how it handles a MVC project.

-However, I didn't use any patterns like DDD, Migrations or Repository pattern because the main goal was to serve the application using nginx.
+However, I didn't use any patterns like DDD, Migrations or Custom Repository pattern because the main goal was to serve the application using nginx.

 ## 🛠 Installation